ddev/ddev/docs/users/cli-usage.md

 _Note: ddev config will prompt you for a project name, docroot, and project type._

-* the project name will be part of the URL, so make sure to avoid whitespace, underscores and special characters to avoid problems down the road.
+* The project name will be part of the URL, so make sure to avoid whitespace, underscores and special characters to avoid problems down the road.
-* after the command run through, prepare to edit the generated config.yaml file:
+* After the command runs through, prepare to edit the generated config.yaml file:
-** review the php version, whether it works for you.
+** Review the PHP version.
+Available options: 5.6, 7.0, 7.1, and 7.2.
-** review the ports the system wants to use.
+** Review the ports the system wants to use.
 If you run a local stack already, you will need to adjust here, or shut down your local stack.
-More infos here: https://ddev.readthedocs.io/en/latest/users/troubleshooting/#unable-listen
+See [additional troubleshooting information here](https://ddev.readthedocs.io/en/latest/users/troubleshooting/#unable-listen).

 After you've run `ddev config`, you're ready to start running your project.
 To start running ddev, simply enter: